 Shareholder Alert: Robbins LLP Informs Investors of Class Action Against Schmitt Industries, Inc. (SMIT)

-The Class: Robbins LLP informs investors that a shareholder filed a class action on behalf of all persons who acquired shares of Schmitt Industries, Inc. (NASDAQ: SMIT) securities between September 1, 2020 and September 20, 2022, for violations of the Securities Exchange Act of 1934.
+The Class: Robbins LLP informs investors that a shareholder filed a class action on behalf of all persons who acquired shares of Schmitt Industries, Inc. SMIT securities between September 1, 2020 and September 20, 2022, for violations of the Securities Exchange Act of 1934.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Schmitt.
 Shareholders who want to be appointed lead plaintiff for the class must file their papers by December 12, 2022.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.